 In summary, our assessment is that the feasibility study shows the conditions are in place for profitable mining operations in Blötberget.

 The general view is that we have a two tier iron ore market developing, with the standard 62%Fe index and a newer index for 65%Fe reflecting the higher quality ores.
 The divergence of the two indices reinforces the fact that there is a high demand for good quality iron ores >65%Fe.
 This, as stated before is largely driven by China and its environmental policy.

-Premiums for all quality ores, including pellets remain very strong, and are expected to remain so for the next couple of years at least.
 There appears to be little in the way of new supply of high quality iron ores (especially magnetite rich) to satisfy demand, especially as there are only a few developments able to return to production without raising major amounts of capital.
 Those who are able to return to production or start production are also low volumes and will not fully meet demands.